carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 The downside of running multilple Python instances is that we need to share program state between different processes.
 To this end, you need to serialize objects using `pickle`, `json` or similar, creating a large overhead.
+A solution for `calc_pi` using `multiprocessing` is therefore not any faster and we will not show it here.

-The alternative is to bring parts of our code outside Python.
+The alternative for multiprocessing is to bring parts of our code outside Python.
 Numpy has many routines that are largely situated outside of the GIL.
 The only way to know for sure is trying out and profiling your application.